debeem/js-bridge/android/README.md

 ![android studio](images/android_studio_fix_1.png)

 2. If the SDK script execution takes a long time and no version is generated.
 You can check [Jitpack](https://jitpack.io/#debeem/js-bridge).
 If there are any problems, you can check the logs or manually trigger the compilation.

 ![jitpack.io](images/jitpack.png)

+3. Kotlin executing JS code encounters an error similar to: "ReferenceError: ChainStorageService is not defined".
+You need to use the package name and class name, for example: DebeemWallet.ChainStorageService.